-ADAPTED: INTERMEDIATE STRETCHING AND STRESS REDUCTION 1 UNIT
+ADAPTED: INTERMEDIATE STRETCHING AND STRESS REDUCTION 1 UNIT PREREQUISITE: None.

 DEPARTMENTAL ADVISORY: KINA 186A.
-LABORATORY: 3 contact hours per week.

 This course is designed to teach students with disabilities how to improve range of motion for various muscles in the human body using intermediate level stretching techniques.
 This course also teaches intermediate level techniques for stress reduction.
 A completed adapted physical education participation form may be required prior to participation in this class.